E. Howard Hunt: American Spy: My Secret History in the CIA, Watergate, and Beyond

 Writing for The Christian Science Monitor, Daniel Schorr said "Hunt tells most of his Watergate venture fairly straight".
 Contrasting this opinion, Politico's James Rosen described the chapters regarding Watergate as the "[m]ost problematic" and wrote: "There are numerous factual errors – misspelled names, wrong dates, phantom participants in meetings, fictitious orders given – and the authors never substantively address, only pause occasionally to demean, the vast scholarly literature that has arisen in the last two decades to explain the central mystery of Watergate."

 Rosen's review was not entirely negative and he indicated that the book "succeeds in taking readers beyond the caricatures and conspiracy theories to preserve the valuable memory of Hunt as he really was: passionate patriot; committed Cold Warrior; a lover of fine food, wine and women; incurable intriguer, wicked wit and superb storyteller."
 Dennis Lythgoe of Deseret News said "[t]he writing style is awkward and often embarrassing", but that "the book as a whole is a fascinating look into the mind of one of the major Watergate figures".
 In National Review, Mark Riebling praised American Spy as "the only autobiography I know of that convincingly conveys what it was like to be an American spy."

 The Boston Globe writer Martin Nolan called it "admirable and important" and said that Hunt "presents a livelier, tabloid version of the 1970s".
 According to Nolan: "It is the best moment-by-moment depiction of the June 17, 1972, burglary of Democratic National Committee headquarters I have ever read."

+Interviews

+Canadian journalist David Giammarco interviewed Hunt for the December 2000 issue of Cigar Aficionado magazine.
+Hunt later wrote the foreword to Giammarco's book For Your Eyes Only: Behind the Scenes of the James Bond Films (ECW Press, 2002).

-Personal life and death
+Personal life

+Marriage to Dorothy Wetzel

+Hunt's first wife, Dorothy Louise (née Wetzel) Day Goutiere, was born on April 1, 1920, in Dayton, Ohio.
+Wetzel was a CIA employee in Shanghai, and later served as secretary to W. Averell Harriman in Paris during the Marshall Plan.
+Hunt and Wetzel had four children, including two daughters, Lisa and Kevan, and two sons, Howard St. John and David.

-Hunt's first wife, Dorothy, was killed in the December 8, 1972, plane crash of United Airlines Flight 553 in Chicago.
-Congress, the Federal Bureau of Investigation (FBI), and the National Transportation Safety Board (NTSB) investigated the crash, and concluded that the crash was an accident caused by crew error.
-Over $10,000 in cash was found in Dorothy Hunt's handbag in the wreckage.
+Dorothy Hunt was killed in the December 8, 1972, crash of United Airlines Flight 553 in Chicago.
+Congress, the FBI and the National Transportation Safety Board (NTSB) investigated the crash, and concluded that the crash was caused by accidental crew error.

+Some sources have suggested and stated that "much more than" $10,000 in cash was found in Dorothy Hunt's handbag in the wreckage.

+Marriage to Laura Martin

-Hunt later married schoolteacher Laura Martin, with whom he raised two more children, Austin and Hollis.
-Following his release from prison, he and Laura moved to Guadalajara, Mexico, where they lived for five years.
-Afterwards they returned to the United States, where they settled in Miami, Florida.
+Hunt later married teacher Laura Martin, with whom he raised two more children, Austin and Hollis.
+Following his release from prison, he and Laura moved to Guadalajara, Mexico, where they lived for five years before returning to the United States, where they settled in Miami.